Watershed Steward Demonstration Sites

 2. Contact your local RCD office (listed below) to schedule a site visit and request assistance with conservation recommendations specific to your property.
 These recommendations may be incorporated into your site plan, will identify potential projects and assist you with completing a Demonstration Site application.

-Funding assistance has recently been provided in Santa Cruz, Monterey and San Mateo counties.
+Funding assistance is currently available in south Santa Cruz and Santa Clara Counties and in San Benito County.
 Please, contact any of the following organizations below to verify current funding availability in their respective counties.

 RCD of Santa Cruz County